lawrennd/old_talks/_posts/2011-6-7-model-based-target-identification-from-expression-data.md

 ---
-:bibtex_key: Lawrence:krebs11
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Model Based Target Identification from Expression Data
+title: Model Based Target Identification from Expression Data
-:venue: Krebs Institute Symposium
+venue: Krebs Institute Symposium
-:year: '2011'
+year: '2011'
-:month: jun
+month: '6'
-:day: '7'
+day: '7'
-:abstract: A simple approach to target identification through gene expression studies has been to cluster the expression profiles and look for coregulated genes within clusters.
+abstract: A simple approach to target identification through gene expression studies has been to cluster the expression profiles and look for coregulated genes within clusters.
 Within systems biology mechanistic models of gene expression are typically constructed through differential equations. mRNA's production is taken to be proportional